hphuongdhsp/BERT-baseline-for-the-TOXIC-classification-challenge/README.md

 - Run convert_tf_checkpoint_to_pytorch.py to convert the tensofflow weight into the Pytorch weight.

-- Run bert_traing.py to start to trainning
+- Run bert_traing.py to start trainning

 - To interface, we use bert_interface.py